thomasgurry/amplicon_sequencing_pipeline/README.md

+**This pipeline is no longer supported or maintained.
+We recommend migrating to [QIIME 2](www.qiime2.org) for 16S sequencing processing.**

 # 16S Amplicon Sequencing Processing Pipeline

 This repo contains scripts to process raw 16S or ITS sequencing data into processed data like dereplicated sequences, OTU tables, etc.